Candas1/Hoverboard-Web-Serial-Control/README.md

 ## Modes
 ### Ascii:
-If hoverboard is communicating through ASCII Serial debug, messages are being parsed if first word contains semicolon character.<br>
+If hoverboard is communicating through ASCII Serial debug, debug messages are being parsed if first word contains semicolon character.<br>
 Parsed data is displayed in the log and in the graph.<br>

 ### Usart: